AMADEUSvrl/Trender/README.md

 - **Voilà!**

 ## Disclaimer
-This tool is for educational purposes only and was created only to show how to code in Pine.
+This tool is for educational purposes only and was created to show how to code in Pine.
 **Don't use as a financial guide.**

 I was inspired by works such as: